Refinitiv/Real-Time-SDK/Java/Ema/README.md

 ##Overview

-This directory contains preliminary example code to show off the upcoming Elektron Message API (EMA) - Java Edition.
+This directory contains preliminary example code to show off the upcoming Elektron Message API (EMA) - Java Edition Consumer.
 It is a work in progress, but we would like to share with you what we have done so far.

+##Contents

+- **EMA Library** One Jar file for the EMA Consumer library nesting dependent jar files.
+- **Examples** EMA Consumer examples
+- **Examples Compile Scripts** Help to compile all examples on windows platform or unix platform
+- **Logging Properties** Logging configuration for Java Logging API if needed

+####This preview is runnable!

+Within this directory contains everything you need to build the examples and run them.
+Just navigate to Src/examples directory and run buildExamples.bat on windows or buildExamples.ksh on unix.

+## Currently Supported Features
+- TCP connection to ADS
+- Direct connection
+- Login
+- Source Directory
+- Download Dictionary from provider
+- Register item interests
+- Receive Refresh, Update and Status messages
+- Supports multiple item interests
+- Enable/Disable log tracing to console or file

+## Turn on log tracing ( one way to turn on log, SLF4J interface with java.util.logging implementation )
+add java run option to point to the path of java.util.logging configuration file.

+for example:
+set LOGGINGCONFIGPATH=..\main\resource\logging.properties
+java -cp %CLASSPATH% -Djava.util.logging.config.file=%LOGGINGCONFIGPATH% com.thomsonreuters.ema.examples.training.series100.example100__MarketPrice__Streaming.Consumer

 ## Can You Provide Feedback?
 Not just yet!
-In the coming months we will continue to update you with more examples and prototypes.
+In the coming months we will continue to update you with ema library open source and more examples and prototypes.
 As the product matures, we will be able to accept your feedback.

 ###Check back over the coming months to see where we are at!